andrewbaxter/rooting/readme.md

 This is a library for managing lifetimes of data associated with DOM elements in WASM.
-This is for an a la carte solution, rather than using a framework which would typically take care of this for you.
+This is for an a la carte UI solution, rather than using a framework which would typically take care of this for you.

-This manages a globally owned tree of `ScopeElement` which is proxied onto the actual DOM. `ScopedElement` can have attached data via the `e.drop(data)` method, which will be destroyed when the element is dropped (removed from the tree, if no other references exist).
+This manages a globally owned tree of `ScopeElement` which is proxied onto the actual DOM.
+Attach data to a `ScopedElement` with the `e.drop(data)` method.
+The data will be destroyed when the element is (when removed from the tree, if no other references exist).

 Create and modify `ScopeElement`s instead of using `create_element` and doing direct modification.